lorenz-g/tesla-megapack-tracker/misc/eia-readme.md

 TODOS:
 - if there is a match, check that the status / mw are the same in both

-- on the eia data, add a checkmark if the data is also shown on our map
+- [x] on the eia data, add a checkmark if the data is also shown on our map
+- [ ] add the link to the individual pae to the checkmark
+- [ ] add a proper footer in the base template
+- [ ]